vonbecmann/earley-parser/repository/EarleyParser-Core.package/JERule.class/README.md

-a rule of the grammar.
+a rule of the given grammar used by the algorithm. (it has many optimizations) .

 	head ::= body.